kubecost/docs/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-cloud-integrations.md

 ## Troubleshooting

+### Diagnostics through Kubecost UI

-Once you've integrated with the CUR, you can visit _Settings_ > _View Full Diagnostics_ in the UI to determine if Kubecost has been successfully integrated with your CUR.
-If any problems are detected, you will see a yellow warning sign under the cloud provider permissions status header
+Once you've integrated with the CUR, you can visit _Settings_ > _Cloud Integrations_ in the UI to view if your integration was successful (indicated by a green checkmark).
+For more information, you can select *View Additional Details* to be taken to the Cloud Integrations page.

 You can check pod logs for authentication errors by running: `kubectl get pods -n <namespace>` `kubectl logs <kubecost-pod-name> -n <namespace> -c cost-model`

 If you do not see any authentication errors, log in to your AWS console and visit the Athena dashboard.
-You should be able to find the CUR.
-Ensure that the database with the CUR matches the athenaTable entered in Step 5.
+Find your CUR and ensure that the database with the CUR matches the `athenaTable` entered in Step 5.
 It likely has a prefix with `athenacurcfn_` :

 ![Athena query editor](/images/athena-query-1.png)